 “That’s definitely one of our longer-term risk factors for upward price action,” Huenefeld told NGI.
 “I think that by the time LNG exports would come to fruition it would be 2015 at the absolute earliest, with the lead project being out of Sabine Pass in Louisiana.
 By the time that comes around, we think prices are probably going to be back to above $3 anyway.”

 Increased demand from the power sector due to accelerated coal-fired plant retirements and the potential for government regulation of hydraulic fracturing could have more immediate impacts on prices, he said.
 LNG exports “aren’t necessarily at the forefront of any of the market participants’ thinking as of today.”

 Not included in the survey for the first time since 4Q2002 is Enserco Energy Inc., which reported 1.73 Bcf in the year-ago survey.
-Rapid City, SD-based Black Hills Corp. said in January that it was selling the energy marketing unit to Houston-based Twin Eagle Resource Management LLC for $160-170 million (see Daily GPI, Jan.
-20).
+Rapid City, SD-based Black Hills Corp. said in January it was selling the energy marketing unit to Houston-based Twin Eagle Resource Management LLC for $160-170 million (see NGI, Jan.
+23).
 That deal closed on Feb.
-29 and Black Hills reported the segment as discontinued operations (see Daily GPI, March 5).
+29 and Black Hills reported the segment as discontinued operations.

 Â©Copyright 2012Intelligence Press Inc. All rights reserved.
 The preceding news reportmay not be republished or redistributed, in whole or in part, in anyform, without prior written consent of Intelligence Press, Inc.